masroof-maindak/masroof-maindak.github.io/content/posts/ArchOnMac.md

----
++++
-title: "'Reviving' an old Macbook Pro with Arch Linux"
+title = "'Reviving' an old Macbook with Arch Linux" date = "2023" description = "Notes on setting up Linux on a Macbook." tags = [
-date: 2023-08-25T02:09:13+05:00
-draft: true
----
+    "Linux", "Mac",
+]
++++

-<br>This entire debacle began when I recieved an almost decade old Macbook pro.
+This entire debacle began when I recieved an almost decade old Macbook pro.
 Apart from a degenerating battery, it was quite functional.
 The only problem?
 Factory restarting it and losing my Big Sur install.
+Regardless of what I tried, it refused to update.
+The archaic UI and lack of software support was jarring, but bearable.

+The straw that broke the camel's back was when Apple's email, almost with a tinge of schadenfreude, announced I had to wait 15 days to... reset my password?
+Befuddled and peeved, I decided to slap Linux on this trusty old war machine and be done with Apple's tomfoolery.

+Over time, I like to think that I've perfected the experience of Linux on Mac, at least, as much as is technologically possible...

 ## Keyboard